UK-SBCoA-EbbertLab/landscape_of_RNA_isoform_expression/scripts/README.md

 `./cemetery/` - Directory containing old scripts no longer being used

-`./00_*` - Files beginning with this were used in determining which samples to use in downstream analysis, or to get some stats about the samples
+`./00_*` - Files beginning with this were used in determining which samples to use in downstream analysis, or to get some stats about the samples.
+See the Sample inclusion criteria section of our paper under the Methods.

 `./01_create_tables/` - Directory containing scripts used to create the intermediate and final tables